 6. Jenolan Caves, New South Wales (1889)

 Jenolan Caves west of Sydney are a major tourist attraction and the best-known of the sites where early hydroelectric installations were deployed in Australia.
-The history section of the Caves’ website claims that they were the first in the world to be lit by electric light (by battery, for experimental purposes in 1880).
+The Caves’ website states that they were the first in the world to be lit by electric light (by battery, for experimental purposes in 1880).
 The website also claims that subsequent permanent electric cave lighting (built c.
-1887 and converted from steam to hydro power in late 1889) was the first hydroelectric system to operate in Australia.
+1887 and converted from steam to hydro power in late 1889) was the first hydroelectric system in Australia.
 The Jenolan Caves Historical and Preservation Society’s website makes similar claims.
-Of course, these assertions are patently incorrect given the existence of five earlier installations stretching back to 1883.
-In this case, the misinformation extends all the way to the documentation supporting the place’s 2004 listing on the NSW State Heritage Register (which provides legally binding protections in accordance with the New South Wales Heritage Act, 1977) as well as subsequent conservation management reporting.36For the most recent conservation management documentation available online see S. Davies et al., ‘Jenolan Karst Conservation Reserve Conservation Management Plan‘, Volume 1 (Report), August 2009.
+Of course, these assertions are ludicrous given the existence of five earlier installations stretching back to 1883.
+In this case, the misinformation extends all the way to the documentation supporting the place’s 2004 listing on the NSW State Heritage Register (which provides legally binding protections in accordance with the New South Wales Heritage Act, 1977) as well as subsequent conservation management reporting.34For the most recent conservation management documentation available online see S. Davies et al., ‘Jenolan Karst Conservation Reserve Conservation Management Plan’, Volume 1 (Report), August 2009.

-Like all the other earlier electric lighting schemes discussed in this survey, the original Jenolan Caves system had a comparatively small electrical output falling in the range of about 5–10kW.
+Like all the other earlier electric lighting schemes discussed in this survey, the original Jenolan Caves system had a comparatively small electrical output falling in the range of about 5–10 kW.
 The discovery of new caves, the building of larger accommodation facilities and increased visitor numbers led to the construction in 1908 of a larger dam (now called Blue Lake) to increase the system’s storage capacity.
-During the Great War a more powerful (40kW) hydroelectric station was also built nearby.40Bathurst Times, 31 July 1917, p.
-3. According to the Caves’ Draft Conservation Management Plan completed in 2009, this enlarged (200kW) power station was then still operating.41S.
-Davies et al., ‘Jenolan Karst Conservation Reserve Conservation Management Plan‘, Volume 1 (Report), August 2009, pp. 46–47.
+During the Great War a more powerful (40 kW) hydroelectric station was also built nearby.38Bathurst Times, 31 July 1917, p.
+3. According to the Caves’ Draft Conservation Management Plan completed in 2009, this enlarged (200 kW) power station was then still operating.39S.
+Davies et al., ‘Jenolan Karst Conservation Reserve Conservation Management Plan’, Volume 1 (Report), August 2009, pp. 46–47.
 While the Jenolan Caves locale has no claim to being the first hydroelectric installation in Australia, it does have a long and significant history of this form of electrical generation.